Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 Even if you have never been to Tokyo, you probably have seen on TV, in the movies, news, and on social media that Tokyo is an ultramodern metropolis of shiny skyscrapers with bright neon lights and busy streets, offering an endless choice of places to shop, dine, drink and be entertained.

-But you might even be surprised to learn that Tokyo also has lovely green gardens in the city’s heart.
-And you can find them in the outskirts, just a short train ride from downtown Tokyo.
+You might even be surprised to learn that Tokyo also has lovely green gardens in its heart and many on the outskirts, just a short train ride from downtown.

-Gardens have been a part of Japanese culture, and Japanese people are very proud of their gardens.
+Gardens are a part of Japanese culture, and Japanese people are very proud of them.
 Many gardens in Japan are also beloved historic places.

-There are several national parks and mountains around Tokyo that you can explore on the weekends, making your experience of living and working in Tokyo an endlessly interesting experience.
+There are several national parks and mountains around Tokyo that you can explore on the weekends, making your experience of living and working in Tokyo endlessly interesting.

 But what is it really like to live here?
 You might be asking yourself: “What is the cost of living in Tokyo?”
 How much is the average rent in Tokyo?
 What are the places with the most affordable apartments?
-In this article, I will do a deep dive into all these questions, so let’s go ahead and find out!
+Is it better to rent than buying an apartment in Tokyo?
+This article will do a deep dive into all these questions, so let’s go ahead and find out!

 An Overview of Tokyo and its Wards